Differences Between Office Chair Types

 General Ergonomic Office Chairs

 Designed to create a relaxing and comfortable working environment, general office chairs encourage optimum concentration and productivity.
 A happy medium between operator and executive, they’re often favoured by those in management positions and prove brilliant all-rounders, ideal for meetings and interviews as well as desk work.

 At an affordable price, they provide all the features of operator models, plus some added extras.
-With denser padding and higher backrests, you’re able to sit comfortably for extended lengths of time, as seen in the Munster (pictured).
+With denser padding and higher backrests, you’re able to sit comfortably for extended lengths of time, as seen in the Munster.
 What’s more, there are armrests for increased support, as well as a tilting mechanism in the seat that can be locked into place for an upright or reclined working position.
-Whilst some are upholstered in fabric, faux leather is proving increasing popular due to the wealth of colours it facilitates, as seen in the Cadiz.
+Whilst some are upholstered in fabric, faux leather is proving increasingly popular due to the wealth of colours it facilitates, as seen in the Cadiz (pictured below).

 Whilst the most expensive type of office chair, undoubtedly you get what you pay for.
 As well as all the standard functions, from adjustable tilt to variable height, they also include a range of deluxe features to facilitate a truly ergonomic working experience.
 With generously cushioned seats, thicker layers of high-density foam and comfortably padded armrests, they promote a superbly sumptuous office space.